Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 Note: You can now type sudo before commands to run them with superuser privileges when logged in as your regular user.

 ### Step 4 — Setting Up a Firewall
-$ ufw app list // examine the list of installed UFW profiles.
+$ ufw app list // Examine the list of installed UFW profiles.

 $ ufw allow OpenSSH  //  Allows SSH connections.